Which is Better: Blade or Bladeless Lasik?

 The options for corneal reshaping are:

-- Conventional LASIK bases the treatment on your prescription.
-The laser corrects your vision by flattening your cornea, which may result in a higher risk of night vision problems such as halos or glare.
+This bases the treatment on your prescription.
+The laser corrects your vision by flattening your cornea.
+This may result in a higher risk of night vision problems such as halos or glare.

-- Wavefront-guided LASIK is a customized LASIK procedure that minimizes higher-order aberrations, resulting in higher-quality vision.
+This customized LASIK procedure minimizes higher-order aberrations, resulting in higher-quality vision.

-- Topography-guided LASIK is another customized LASIK procedure that uses a topographer to map out your cornea in detail.
+This customized LASIK procedure uses a topographer to map out your cornea in detail.
 These measurements allow the surgeon to customize a treatment that delivers sharper vision with fewer light distortions.

 The options for flap creation and corneal reshaping may be combined in various ways.
 Your eye surgeon can help you determine which options are best for you.